eclipse-basyx/basyx-python-sdk/docs/source/tutorials/tutorial_create_simple_aas.rst

 Tutorial for the creation of an simple Asset Administration Shell, containing an Asset reference and a Submodel reference

-Import all PyI40AAS classes from model package
+To begin, import all PyI40AAS classes from model package

 .. code-block:: python